Choi Sung-bong: Controversy

 On 4 June 2011, after his first appearance on the show, some people accused him of concealing the fact that he had graduated from art high school although he was rarely able to attend classes due to his financial situation and was said to have received his diploma out of pity.

 The KGT production team explained that "It was cut from the film during editing.
-He stated that he'd graduated from art high school at the second local tryout, and the judges, crews and hundreds of audience members heard that."
+He stated that he'd graduated from art high school at the second local try-out, and the judges, crews and hundreds of audience members heard that."
 KGT later broadcast the re-edited version including the statement.

 Entertainment

-After his appearance on KGT, other major entertainment companies tried to persuade Choi to sign contracts with them and he signed up with Sony Music Korea Inc. but cancelled the contract in December 2011.
-He is currently with Bongbong Company.
+After his appearance on KGT, other major entertainment companies persuaded Choi to sign contracts with them.
+Ultimately, he signed with Sony Music Korea Inc. but cancelled the contract in December 2011.
+Until his death, he was signed with Bongbong Company.

 Health issues

-Choi revealed in January 2021 that he was suffering from cancer and was fundraising money to support his latest album.
-On October 29, 2021, Choi admitted to faking his cancer illness.
-In an apology released to Korean media, Choi stated, "...I am not currently suffering from cancer and I admit that I am not suffering from colon, prostate, thyroid, lungs, brain, and heart cancer."
+Choi claimed in January 2021 that he was suffering from cancer and raising funds to support his latest album.
+On 29 October 2021, Choi admitted to faking his cancer illness.
+In an apology released to Korean media, Choi stated, "I am not currently suffering from cancer and I admit that I am not suffering from colon, prostate, thyroid, lungs, brain, and heart cancer."

+Death

+Choi died by suicide on 20 June 2023, after having left a suicide note on his online channel, which has since been taken down.
+He was 33.

 Music

 Artistry – Crossover tenor

 CNN commented that "His powerful baritone voice sounds as if it belongs to a man twice his age and build."
-He is currently experimenting with different genres, including Crossover.
-His vocal tone is soft and emotionally appealing, drawing on his life experiences.